5 Ways to Visit the Great Barrier Reef

 A family friendly option slightly closer to the shore is Fitzroy Island, reached via ferry from Cairns.
 The resort has a mix of suites, beach cabins and self-contained bungalows.
 As well as snorkelling and diving opportunities, the island is home to the Cairns Turtle Rehabilitation Centre, which cares for sick and injured turtles, before releasing them back into the reef.

 The Great Barrier Reef is one of the most stunning sights on Earth and it’s no surprise that millions of people flock to its waters every year.
 With an incredible array of trips and tours on offer, visitors will be spoilt for choice.

-One thing is certain: visiting the Great Barrier Reef is always enchanting, no matter how you choose to see it.
+One thing is certain: among the best things to do in Australia, visiting the Great Barrier Reef is always enchanting, no matter how you choose to see it.